ComFreek/mmteditor/README.md

    Confirm that in both files `index.html` and `bare.html`, the URIs referencing CodeMirror resources (`<script src="...">` and `<link href="...">`) really contain the updated version.
    If not or if Renovate did not file a pull request at all, update these versions in the URIs manually.

-4. Test whether things work locally
+4. Test whether things work locally (see above under *Testing locally*).

 5. `git add --all`, `git commit -m "Update CodeMirror to X.Y.Z"`, `git push`